What "beginner-friendly" means here

 Want a challenge run instead?
 Try the Hardest ROM Hacks list.

-These are the easiest “on-ramp” Pokémon ROM hacks on RomHaven right now — ideal if you’re new to ROM hacks in 2026.
+Beginner PicksThe easiest on-ramp Pokémon ROM hacks on RomHaven right now — ideal if you're new in 2026.

 The smoothest "modern Pokémon" experience on GBA — with difficulty you can actually dial down.

-The secret weapon here is **choice**.
-Unbound lets you tailor difficulty so you’re not forced into a sweat-fest on your first run.
-Pick an easier setting, learn the rhythms of ROM hacks (new areas, custom events, different pacing), then crank it up later if you want a challenge run.
+The secret weapon here is choice.
+Unbound lets you tailor difficulty so you're not forced into a sweat-fest on your first run.
+Pick an easier setting, learn the rhythms of ROM hacks, then crank it up later.

-Tip: If you’re playing on mobile, rotate to landscape for the best view.
+💡 Tip: On mobile, rotate to landscape for the best view.

 Classic FireRed structure, new region, and a vibe that feels surprisingly "official."

-Gaia is one of those hacks you recommend to friends who only play mainline Pokémon — because it **feels** like a lost GBA sequel.
-You get a brand-new region (Orbtus), a traditional Gym-to-League journey, and a steady progression curve that makes it ideal as a first step into fan-made games.
+Gaia is one of those hacks you recommend to friends who only play mainline Pokémon — because it feels like a lost GBA sequel.
+You get a brand-new region (Orbtus), a traditional Gym-to-League journey, and a steady progression curve ideal as a first step into fan-made games.

-It’s also approachable because it keeps the fundamentals familiar.
-You explore routes, tackle dungeons, and battle bosses that are tough enough to stay interesting, but not tuned like competitive ladder matches.
-In short: **adventure-first**, not spreadsheet-first.
+It keeps the fundamentals familiar.
+You explore routes, tackle dungeons, and battle bosses tough enough to stay interesting, but not tuned like competitive ladder matches.
+Adventure-first, not spreadsheet-first.

-Tip: If you’re playing on mobile, rotate to landscape for the best view.
+💡 Tip: On mobile, rotate to landscape for the best view.

 A definitive Kanto run: rebalanced, modernised, and still instantly recognisable.

-For beginners, the best hacks are the ones that reduce friction — and FireRed Deluxe is built around that idea.
-You’re still in Kanto, still chasing badges, still running into familiar faces… but the experience is refined with balance tweaks and extras that make the journey feel smoother and more replayable.
+For beginners, the best hacks reduce friction — and FireRed Deluxe is built around that idea.
+You're still in Kanto, still chasing badges, still running into familiar faces… but the experience is refined with balance tweaks that make the journey smoother and more replayable.

-Because it’s rooted in FireRed, it’s also an excellent “training wheels” hack: you already understand the world, the Pokémon, the map layout.
-That means you can focus on learning what ROM hacks do differently — new events, new options, and quality-of-life upgrades — without feeling lost.
+Because it's rooted in FireRed, it's also an excellent "training wheels" hack: you already know the world, so you can focus on learning what ROM hacks do differently — new events, new options, quality-of-life upgrades.

-Tip: If you’re playing on mobile, rotate to landscape for the best view.
+💡 Tip: On mobile, rotate to landscape for the best view.

 The Johto adventure — rebuilt in GBA style with a comfy, nostalgic learning curve.